Performance Metrics

 Course Runtime

-To see the response times of the endpoints used by the player, you can review course_runtime_operations_duration_seconds
+To see the response times of the endpoints used by the player, you can review course_runtime_operations_duration_seconds.
+Along with the usual le label, this metric also uses a label called operation, which has the following possible values:

 Here is an example: